TOUR DE FRANCE

 Simon Smythe is a hugely experienced cycling tech writer, who has been writing for Cycling Weekly since 2003.
 Until recently he was our senior tech writer.
 In his cycling career Simon has mostly focused on time trialling with a national medal, a few open wins and his club's 30-mile record in his palmares.
 These days he spends most of his time testing road bikes, or on a tandem doing the school run with his younger son.

-By Adam Becket Last updated 17 May 24
+By Adam Becket Published 18 June 24

 Useful links